 The Operating Partnership has an unsecured revolving credit facility (the "credit facility") with several banks.
 Effective December 20, 2019, the Operating Partnership entered into the First Amendment to Second Amended and Restated Credit Agreement (as amended, the "Credit Facility Agreement") pursuant to which the borrowing capacity under the credit facility is \$600.0 million and the maturity date of the credit facility was extended from September 8, 2021 to February 20, 2024, with two six-month extension options, which may be exercised by the Operating Partnership upon satisfaction of certain conditions including the payment of extension fees.
 Additionally, the Credit Facility Agreement contains an accordion feature, which allows the Operating Partnership to increase the borrowing capacity under the credit facility up to an aggregate of \$1.2 billion, subject to lender consents and other conditions.
 Borrowings under the Credit Facility Agreement accrue interest on the outstanding principal amount at a rate equal to an applicable rate based on the credit rating level of the Operating Partnership, plus, as applicable, (i) the Eurodollar Rate, or (ii) a base rate determined by reference to the highest of (a) the federal funds rate plus 0.50%, (b) the rate of interest announced by KeyBank, National Association as its "prime rate," and (c) the Eurodollar Rate plus 0.90%.
-Additionally, the Operating Partnership is obligated to pay a facility fee at a rate based on the credit rating level of the Operating Partnership, currently 0.20%, and a fronting fee at a rate of 0.125% per year with respect to each letter of credit issued under the Credit Facility Agreement.
+Additionally, the Operating Partnership is obligated to pay a facility fee at a rate based on the credit rating level of the Operating Partnership, currently 0.20%, and a fronting fee at a rate of 0.125% per year with respect to each letter of credit issued under the Credit Facility Agreement, of which the Company had none outstanding as of September 30, 2022.

-As of March 31, 2022, \$300.0 million and \$10.0 million were outstanding under the term loan and credit facility, respectively.
-The weighted average interest rates on the term loan and the credit facility during the three months ended March 31, 2022 were 1.2% and 1.0%, respectively.
-As discussed in Note 8 of the accompanying financial statements, the Company uses interest rate swaps to manage its interest rate risk and accordingly, the swapped interest rate on the term loan is 3.0%.
-The Company had no available borrowings under the term loan at March 31, 2022.
-The Company had \$590.0 million available to borrow under the credit facility at March 31, 2022.
+As of September 30, 2022, \$300.0 million and \$52.0 million were outstanding under the term loan and credit facility, respectively.
+The weighted average interest rate on the term loan during the three and nine months ended September 30, 2022 was 3.2% and 2.0%, respectively.
+As discussed in Note 9 of the accompanying financial statements, the Company has historically used interest rate swaps to help manage its interest rate risk.
+The Company's four interest rate swaps matured effective August 31, 2022, and accordingly the interest rate on the term loan was no longer effectively fixed and outstanding borrowings under the term loan became subject to a variable interest rate, as detailed above, effective September 1, 2022.
+The weighted average interest rate on the credit facility during the three and nine months ended September 30, 2022 was 3.1% and 2.4%, respectively.
+The Company had no available borrowings under the term loan at September 30, 2022.
+The Company had \$548.0 million available to borrow under the credit facility at September 30, 2022.